For about 7 million Americans involuntary tremors are a constant problem.

 tremors better, but it also improves your quality of life,” she said.

-Click here to view a PDF of slides shown during Dr. Beasley’s lecture on Advances in Treating Involuntary Tremors.
+Click here to view/download a PDF of slides from Dr. Beasley’s lecture on Advances in Treating Involuntary Tremors.

 For more information about MR-guided focused ultrasound for essential